About the Artist

 My aim is to lift the human spirit through quality design.
 Every living moment offers a chance to ascend in body mind and soul, and each element in our lives should fulfill this mission.

-Design is Destiny: quality design has the power to elevate our moods, thoughts, and experiences and in this sense shapes our destiny.
+Quality design has the power to elevate our moods, thoughts, and experiences and in this sense shapes our destiny.

 This elevation is urgent because the mind's quest to avoid danger makes us see in a kind of short-hand that dulls our experience of the world in front of us.